Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 2: Continuous Hand Pose Tracking

 \subsection{Results}

-Using the data collected from the user study, we evaluate ~\theDevice{}'s performance with (a) user-independent models simulating an out-of-the-box use case, (b) fine-tuned user-dependent models simulating providing some calibration data from the user, and (c) noise factors like wrist \& forearm orientations, sounds, and movements simulating real-world uses.
-The evaluation metric is the same as the first study: mean per-joint position error MPJPE.
+The evaluation metric is the same as the first study: mean per-joint position error (MPJPE).
 For the noise factors, we first fit a linear mixed-effects model with the model type and the robustness testing condition as independent variables, and then we follow with a post-hoc Dunnett's test for comparisons with a control (i.e., the major testing condition).
 Note we do not evaluate within-session performance because~\theDevice{} generalizes well with remounting.
-As we described earlier, each session during the data collection lasts about 2.67 and 1.33 minutes.
-The ring is remounted before each session.